oxen-io/session-file-server-old/README.md

 + oEmbed
   + /oembed?url=https://posts.app.net/1

-##Phase #1 - Public endpoints
+##Phase #1 - Public endpoints - In Progress
 We will add a data store to the project at this point.
 We will  stream, store and relay app.net data.
-Data store will likely start with memory only (in process javascript hashes), then expand to MySQL and Redis modules.
+We're adding a lot of structure here.

 Same endpoints as Phase #0